Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Results

 Through the qualitative coding of 100 randomly sampled channels, we were able to identify 9 different categories.
 The code names and the descriptions are all as listed in Table~\ref{tab:chall}, thus we would not repeat here.

 Based on the manual coding of 100 data points, the machine learning algorithm \cite{geurts2006extremely} can also pick up the difference between categories.
-Through our experiment, the machine learning model for identifying different categories could achieve 66\% overall accuracy on the coded 100 channels.
-As for \textit{Project} category, we could get precision 79.4\% and Recall 87.1\%, which we believe is reasonable good for our downstream task (Section \ref{exp2}) on this specific category.
+Through our experiment, the machine learning model for identifying different categories could achieve 66\% overall Accuracy on the coded 100 channels.
+As for \textit{Project} category, we could get Precision 79.4\% and Recall 87.1\%, which we believe is reasonable good for our downstream task (Section \ref{exp2}) on this specific category.
 We could also get reasonable performance for other labels except for \textit{Employee Support} and \textit{Announcement}, simply because we have only 2-3 data points for each of those categories.

 By examining the features for each category, we notice that there are several different communication styles.
-For example, some categories have more informal communications while several other categories have more technical communications.

-Within table \ref{tab:feat}, we provide the average value for each feature of three different categories\footnote{Please refer to Appendix Table \ref{tab:feat_full} for features of all categories} including \textit{Project}, \textit{Social}, and \textit{IT Support} .
+Within table \ref{tab:feat}, we provide the average value for each feature of three different categories\footnote{We listed only the three categories here as \textit{Project} is the predominant type of channels, Tech Enthusiasts and Social Group are relatively similar, IT Support and Employee Support are also similar, the rest of channels do not have much group interaction (e.g., Announcement, Bot, and Test).
+For a full list of descriptive statistics, please refer to Appendix Table \ref{tab:feat_full}} including \textit{Project}, \textit{Social}, and \textit{IT Support} .
 It is quite intuitive to see the differences in some of characteristics of each category by looking at several representative features:

 \begin{itemize} \item \textbf{Project Category:} From the results in table \ref{tab:feat}, we can find that a \textit{Project} slack channel usually has fewer messages~(355.9) and fewer number of members~(11.1) compared to the other two groups which have more than 3,000 messages on average and about 100 members.
 We believe this is natural for a \textit{Project} Slack channel, since it consists of a few people working on the project that form a centralized communication.
 Even the total number of messages is limited as they may communicate locally as well, the percentage of \textit{\#file\_messages} are substantially higher than the other categories as we believe members in such channels tend to share files for productive collaboration on a project.